CedarvilleAsee/Columbot2017/README.md

 Remember that you can always come to me for help if you don't know what to do, or you get stuck on something.

+## Tentative States

+We currently have a list of possible states that we could be in for our two-robot solution.
+These are not necessarily in order.

+  * Start
+  * Line follow center
+  * Left turn
+  * Right turn
+  * Wall follow
+  * Avoid rocks
+  * Line up for drop
+  * Drop and pickup
+  * Pickup and drop
+  * Turn around
+  * Move to line
+  * Dump barrels